 Marc D. Charney is a staff editor for the Sunday Review and daily Op-Ed pages of The New York Times, specializing in articles on foreign affairs.
 A graduate of Williams College, he was a foreign correspondent for The Associated Press in the Caribbean and Israel before joining The Times foreign desk as a copy editor in 1984.
 From 1988 to June 2011, he supervised foreign coverage for the Week in Review section as a staff editor, and contributed occasional articles, including essays for the section and obituaries.

-Christopher Cox is a senior editor at Harper’s Magazine, where he edits the magazine’s features.
-Before coming to Harper’s, he was a fiction editor at The Paris Review.
-Stories and reported pieces he edited have been named finalists for the National Magazine Award and have been included in Best American Short Stories, the O. Henry Prize collection, and Best American Nonrequired Reading.
+Christopher Cox is deputy editor of Harper’s Magazine, where he works on the magazine’s features and fiction.
+Before coming to Harper’s, he was an editor at The Paris Review.
+Stories and reported pieces he edited have won the National Magazine Award and the PEN Literary Award for Journalism and have been included in Best American Short Stories, Best American Essays, Best American Travel Writing, and the O. Henry Prize collection.
 He was born in Atlanta, Georgia, and studied history and literature at Harvard College and history at the University of Cambridge.

 John Freeman is an award-winning writer and book critic who has written for numerous publications, including The New York Times Book Review, the Los Angeles Times, The Guardian, and The Wall Street Journal.
 Freeman won the 2007 James Patterson PageTurner Award.
 He was recently named editor of Granta.
 His first book, The Tyranny of E-mail, was published this fall by Scribner.
 He lives in New York City and London.